-Healthcare Policy Updates| CMS & HHS Guidance
+Healthcare Policy Updates | CMS & HHS Guidance

 Key Healthcare and Policy Updates for Rural and Community Hospitals

-Healthcare policy is constantly evolving—and for rural hospitals and health systems, even small changes can have big impacts.
-Stay informed on the latest developments shaping healthcare policy and regulation.
 This page brings together timely updates, insights, and trusted resources on key legislative initiatives — including the One Big Beautiful Bill Act (OBBBA) and the Rural Health Transformation (RHT) Program — that impact hospitals, health systems, and community providers.
 We curate content from leading industry sources and trusted partners to help you stay ahead of change and understand how evolving policies connect to the solutions that move your organization forward.

 One Big Beautiful Bill Act (OBBBA)